The good news: it moves. The bad news: it’s The Dominators.

 Sue: I know how they feel.

-Zoe asks Cully where she can get a Dulcian dress from.
+Zoe wants to know where she can get a Dulcian dress from.

-We’re still chuckling at that when the Dominators decide to unleash their Quarks on the Dulcian survey unit.
+We’re still chuckling at that when the Dominators unleash their Quarks on a Dulcian survey unit.

-Sue: One of the Quarks isn’t even pointing at the target!
+Sue: That Quark isn’t even pointing at the target!
 Look at it!

 The resultant explosion is very nice though.